Witch Hat Atelier: Anime

 In April 2022, it was announced that the series will receive an anime adaptation.
+It was later revealed at Anime Expo 2024 to be a television series that will be produced by Bug Films and directed by Ayumu Watanabe, with Jun Shinohara as the assistant director, Hiroaki Kojima as the producer, Hiroshi Seko handling the series composition, Kairi Unabara designing the characters, and Yuka Kitamura composing the music.
+The series was originally scheduled for 2025; however, it was later delayed due to the ability "to present the charm of the project at an even higher quality".
+It is set to premiere in April 2026.
+Crunchyroll will stream the series worldwide outside of Asia.

+Novel

+A novel written by Jun Esaka, titled Witch Hat Atelier: Special Stories (小説 とんがり帽子のアトリエ スペシャルストーリーズ, Shōsetsu Tongari Bōshi no Atorie Supesharu Sutōrīzu), was released by Kodansha on November 21, 2025.

 Reception

-The manga had over 700,000 copies in circulation in July 2018; 1 million by September 2018; 2.5 million by April 2022; and 4.5 million copies in circulation as of October 2022.
-The series ranked 6th on Kono Manga ga Sugoi!'s top 20 manga for male readers 2018.
+The manga had 700,000 copies in circulation by July 2018; 1 million copies in circulation by September 2018; over 2.5 million copies in circulation by April 2022; over 4.5 million copies in circulation by October 2022; over 5.5 million copies in circulation by July 2024; and over 7 million copies in circulation by November 2025.

+The series ranked sixth on Kono Manga ga Sugoi!'s top 20 manga for male readers 2018.
 The manga was nominated for the 11th Manga Taishō awards in 2018.
-Witch Hat Atelier ranked 1st on the "Nationwide Bookstore Employees' Recommended Comics" by the Honya Club website in 2018.
+It ranked first on the "Nationwide Bookstore Employees' Recommended Comics" by the Honya Club website in 2018.
 The manga was nominated for the 42nd and 44th Kodansha Manga Award in the General category in 2018 and 2020 respectively.
 It was nominated for the French 12th ACBD's Prix Asie de la Critique 2018.